Annual enrolment ends on 1st September - remember the health care fee

 A big tree in front of metro station in the summer.
 A student walking by.

-Frequently asked questions about housing and member services
+Frequently asked questions about member services

-Frequently asked questions about housing and member services
+Frequently asked questions about member services

 Pyöräily

-Membership and Student Card
+Membership and student card

 Students walking with a banner "The best students life in the world"

-Services for Members
+Services for members

 Mantan lakitus, ihmnisia nosturissa, konfettia